Section Image

 Master-planned and lakefront homes join established subdivisions

-Lyman has a wide-ranging collection of neighborhoods.
+Lyman has a wide range of neighborhoods.
+HOAs aren’t standard, but many subdivisions have them.
 Most have sprawling grass yards, mature shade trees and driveways in front of every home.
 Residential areas closest to the town’s center typically offer Craftsman-style, Cape Cod and ranch-style homes from the 20th century.
 However, major residential growth has happened in the past 20 years.
 Many master-planned subdivisions, townhome communities and independent new constructions are clustered in the town’s northwest side or around Lyman Lake and Lake Cooley.
 New Traditional and custom architecture is standard in these areas.
-Newer homes often sell between $230,000 and $580,000, but some cost as much as $1.2 million.
-Homes built before 2000 typically sell in the $160,000 to $450,000 range, with a few listings reaching up to $600,000.

 Summer brings outdoor movie nights and Music on the Hill concerts